Discreet Confidential Consultation (213) 374-3952

 Posted by Ronald D. Hedding | Feb 08, 2019

-CALCRIM 1071 jury instructions control this.
-It describes what the elements are to convict a person for this crime.
-It's typically prosecuted under California Penal Code Section 261.5(a) through (c).
+Understanding the elements of the crime, as outlined in CALCRIM 1071 jury instructions, is crucial.
+These instructions detail the necessary components for convicting a person of this crime, typically prosecuted under California Penal Code Section 261.5(a) through (c).

-The elements are as follows: the judge in one of these prosecutions in Los Angeles will read the jury, the defendant is charged, and then they'll put what Count it is with unlawful sexual intercourse with a minor who was more than three years younger than the defendant in violation of Penal Code Section 261.5(c).
+The elements of the crime are as follows: The judge in a Los Angeles prosecution will read the jury, the defendant is charged, and then they'll specify the Count of unlawful sexual intercourse with a minor who was more than three years younger than the defendant in violation of Penal Code Section 261.5(c).

 The second element is that the defendant and the other person were not married at the time of the intercourse.
 So, this particular element could be blocked or defended if the defendant can prove that they were married to the other party.

-The third element is at the time of the intercourse; the other person was under 18 and more than three years younger than the defendant.
+The third element is that at the time of the intercourse, the other person was under 18 and more than three years younger than the defendant.
 So, this would justify a felony filing.
-If the person was at least three years younger than the defendant, was under 18 years old, then the prosecutors could file this case.
+If the person was at least three years younger than the defendant and under 18 years old, then the prosecutors could file this case.

 Consent Is Not A Defense

-Often, the person's parents find out They alert the police to it or what I've also seen is that defendant gets that person pregnant.
+Often, the person's parents find out.
+They alert the police to it.
+I've also seen the defendant get that person pregnant.
 Then, when the individual gives birth to the child at the hospital, they provide the father's name, which causes the hospital authorities to contact the police.

-The police come in, and ultimately the defendant is arrested because obviously, they've got the proof that there were sexual relations between the two.
+The police come in, and ultimately, the defendant is arrested because, obviously, they've got proof that there were sexual relations between the two, which can lead to serious legal consequences.

 Prosecutors and The Burden of Proof